Noa-Nussbaum/Artificial-Intelligence/README.md

 getVars function returns the list of variable names

 #### `BayesianNetwork`
 Holds and manages the entire network comprising various `AlgNode` instances.
 It serves as the backbone of the application, linking all nodes together.
 Contains the Bayes Ball function.
+Also has list of node names for comfort.
+Function to check if variable is an ancestor of given list of variables.

 #### `XMLReaderUtil`
 Responsible for parsing XML files to construct the Bayesian Network, ensuring each node is properly initialized with its respective data.